February News

 An invitation for you…

 Welcome to our website.
 We’d like to thank you for popping by and take this opportunity to invite you to join us for our public worship services in the coming days.
-They are open to all and all are welcome.
+They are open to all and everyone is welcome.

 Our gathered worship is a key expression of our love for God and we believe that when we gather together, Jesus is with us and among us.
-This coming Sunday (6th July) there will be services in both of our Churches.
-You will be most welcome to join with us – even if you’ve never been to our Church before.
+This coming Sunday (1st February) there are services in both of our Churches and we would love to extend a welcome to you even if you have never been to Church before or if it has been a while since you have been with us.

 Christ Church